BlockchainCommons/SmartCustodyBook/manuscript/04-custodianship.md

-# Overview of Digital Custodianship Responsibilities
+# Chapter Four: Digital Custodianship Responsibilities

 _Caring for other peoples' assets_